+- (C) Appraisal Reviewer.
 The City reserves the right to engage an independent appraiser/appraisal firm (the "Appraisal Reviewer") to perform a review of the draft appraisal report, final appraisal report, and any supporting data used by the appraiser of the CFD to determine compliance with USPAP and CDIAC standards and requirements.
 The City reserves the right to require a separate USPAP Standards 3 Review document to be included in the bond offering documents.
-The Appraisal Reviewer must possess similar qualifications as the appraiser of the CFD.
-All costs associated with the preparation of the appraisal review report shall typically be paid by the project proponent(s) (i.e., the developer).
+The Appraisal Reviewer must possess similar qualifications as the appraiser of the CFD. - (D) Independent Engineer.
 The City reserves the right to engage an independent licensed civil engineer or other consultants possessing similar expertise to estimate all land improvement (i.e., infrastructure) costs and summarize findings in a report.
 The independent licensed civil engineer's report shall be coordinated by, under the direction of, and addressed to the City.
 All costs associated with the preparation of the independent licensed civil engineer's report shall be paid by the project proponent(s) (i.e., the developer).

-With respect to any CFD which is formed after April 1, 2023, the following requirements shall apply:
+General CFD Requirements.
+With respect to any CFD, the following requirements shall apply: